When knowledge is the best defense

 The next will be to obtain staff buy-in for new policies that encourage risk-aware behavior, through a program of positive training and coaching.
 Better training is key to tackling the intentional and unintentional types of insider threats, both to make staff aware of their own actions and sensitize them to signals indicating adverse behavior in others.

 In order to be effective, however, any training program has to take into account the diversity of human motivations.
-That can start by classifying the main categories of insider threat.
+That can start by classifying the main categories of insider threats.

 Insider threat categories: